nuanom/nuanom-docs/src/content/docs/guides/merchant/shop-info.md

 Your social information is displayed on your storefront's contact page, as well as, the footer of your website.

-You can set social media links for WhatsApp, Instagram, Facebook and TikTok.
+You can set social media links for Instagram, Facebook TikTok, as well as, your phone number.

-You can edit your social & contact information by going to **Business > Admin  > Social info**.
+In the Nuanom app, go to **Business > Admin > Edit info > Social info**.